xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

 ### 3. Scenario Split

-The scripts `brightness-hsv.py` and `contrast-rms.py` serve the purpose of partitioning images into five distinct brightness levels and contrast levels, respectively.
+The scripts `contrast-rms.py` serve the purpose of partitioning images into five distinct brightness levels and contrast levels, respectively.
 These scripts encompass the computation methods such as HSV color space and RMS contrast used for dividing the datasets.
 As part of our efforts, we have already organized all the images into their respective categories and made them accessible in the "Dataset" part, which already provided the source link.

 ## Results